08 Sep The Ultimate Guide: The Top 21 Kettlebell Exercises

 The truth is, they are just a tool, but they’re a very powerful tool when used properly and you can’t simulate certain kettlebell exercises with other training tools (dumbbells, for example).

 The kettlebell is unique because of it’s shape and design.
+The offset handle makes a difference.

 It’s also unique because of how you use it with ballistics (fast, explosive movements) and grinds (slower, controlled movements).